 The simple design of divan beds allows you to add a real touch of sophistication when you choose your headboard, the fabric of which should match your divan bed base.

 Before anything, it’s important to work out how much space you have.
-When you decide which size bed you’re going to get, think then about the headboard and how you’ll use it.
-For instance, if you like to watch TV in bed or read before you turn out the light, you might prefer an upholstered headboard which is soft but elegant and can provide some extra comfort while you lean against it.
+When you decide which size bed you’re going to get, think about the headboard and how you’ll use it.
+For instance, if you like to watch TV in bed or read before you turn out the light, you might prefer an upholstered headboard that is soft but elegant and can provide some extra comfort while you lean against it.
 If the headboard is more for decorative purposes, you might look for a sturdier design.

 Don’t worry about assembling the headboard.
 This is straightforward.
 You can do it in just a few simple steps.

 A shallow footboard will give the bed a nice finish.
-It also creates cohesion and a sense that the bed is ‘complete’.
+It also creates cohesion and a sense that the bed is ‘complete.’
 You’ll feel cosy when you climb into the bed.
 There’s something snug about being wrapped up and between the headboard and footboard!

 Choosing colours and fabrics

 This isn’t a hard and fast rule, of course.
 It all comes down to the wider colour scheme of your room.
-You may prefer the sense of freshness and calm that blue brings to a room, the energy that orange exudes or the crispness of white, for instance, and work with these colours.
+You may prefer the sense of freshness and calm that blue brings to a room, the energy that orange exudes, or the crispness of white, for instance, and work with these colours.

-You don’t have to be all about the luxury, of course.
+You don’t have to be all about luxury, of course.
 Verona may suit you better if you’re looking for something more practical.
-This is a natural mix tweed and is lightweight.
+This is a natural mix of tweed and is lightweight.
 The fabric will still bring warmth to the room.
 If you’re all about style, suede, which is soft and versatile, could be the way to go.

 Getting colourful with cushions and pillows